Codein-Labs/ibexa-seo-toolkit/docs/GETTING_STARTED.md

 ## Installing the bundle on your project

-This bundle require Ibexa 2.5 or higher, and PHP 7.1 or higher.
+This bundle require Ibexa DXP 3.3 or higher, and PHP 7.3 or higher.
 [Click here for more details on requirements](REQUIREMENTS.md).

 ____